Mitja Mörec

-Mitja Mörec (born 21 February 1983) is a retired Slovenian football centre back and current manager of Floridsdorfer AC.
+Mitja Mörec (born 21 February 1983) is a Slovenian retired football centre back and current manager of Austrian club Blau-Weiß Linz.

-Career
+Playing career

+Club

 In March 2011, Mörec signed a contract with Lyngby BK for the remainder of the 2010–11 season.
 Following the expiration of his Lyngby contract, Mörec signed for ADO Den Haag in August 2011 on a one-year contract.
 However, his contract was terminated in January 2012.

 In July 2013, Mörec signed for Kazakhstan First Division side Kaisar on a 30-month contract.
 But after only six-months Mörec moved to Ravan Baku of the Azerbaijan Premier League in January 2014 on an 18-month contract.

+International

+Mörec made his debut for Slovenia in a June 2007 European Championship qualification match away against Romania and earned a total of 14 caps, scoring no goals.
+His final international was a February 2009 friendly match away against Belgium.

 Coaching and later career

-From the summer 2017 to the summer 2018, Mörec was coaching at a A.C.
-Milan soccer school in Dubai.
+From the summer of 2017 to the summer of 2018, Mörec was coaching at an AC Milan soccer school in Dubai.
 On 1 November 2018, Mörec was appointed U-15 manager at Favoritner AC.
-He also began playing for the clubs first team in the Wiener Stadtliga from 1 January 2019.
+He also began playing for the club’s first team in the Wiener Stadtliga from 1 January 2019.

 On 7 May 2020, Mörec left Favoritner AC to join SV Wienerberg as an assistant coach under manager Andreas Reisinger.
 In January 2021, Mörec moved on to Floridsdorfer AC, where he was appointed assistant coach to Roman Ellensohn.
-When Ellensohn was fired on 16 April 2021, Mörec and Aleksandar Gitsov was appointed as an interim manager duo.
-In June 2021 the club announced, that Mörec would continue as the manager and Gitsov as assistant coach for the 2021–22 season.
+When Ellensohn was fired on 16 April 2021, Mörec and Aleksandar Gitsov were appointed as an interim manager duo.
+In June 2021, the club announced that Mörec would continue as the manager and Gitsov as assistant coach for the 2021–22 season.

+In July 2025, Mörec became the head coach of top-division side Blau-Weiß Linz.